New York City Truck Accident Lawyer

 If you were hit by a reckless or negligent truck driver, then we should be the first legal team you call for help.
 We will fight tirelessly to win the maximum awards or settlements for victims of truck and commercial van accidents.

 We handle truck accident cases involving the following and more:

 Thousands of people across the country are hit by trucks every year – but not all of them get the compensation they need.
 Don’t get stuck in that statistic!
-Our attorneys are ready to fight for you and every cent that you’re owed.
+Our truck accident attorneys in NYC are ready to fight for you and every cent that you’re owed.

 Click on any of the topics below to jump to that section on the page:

 - Pursuing Maximum Damages for Injured Clients

 - Who is Liable for a Truck Accident?

 - FAQ - What is the average settlement for a truck accident case?

 - FAQ - How long do you have to file a claim?